Clara von Hatzfeldt

-Princess Clara von Hatzfeldt zu Wildenburg (née Clara Elizabeth Prentice, then Prentice-Huntington) (March 13, 1860 – December 18, 1928) was an American heiress and member of the Huntington family who married into the princely House of Hatzfeld.
+Princess Clara von Hatzfeldt-Wildenburg (née Clara Elizabeth Prentice, then Prentice-Huntington) (13 March 1860 – 18 December 1928) was an American heiress and member of the Huntington family who married into the princely House of Hatzfeld.

 Early life

 Clara Elizabeth Prentice was born in Sacramento, California on 13 March 1860.
 She was the biological daughter of Edwin D. Prentice (1821–1862), a Sacramento grocer, and Clara (née Stoddard) Prentice (1824–1912).
 After her father's death, Clara was adopted by her aunt, Elizabeth Stillman (née Stoddard) Huntington (1823–1883), and her husband, industrialist and railway magnate Collis P. Huntington.
 Clara's older sister, Mary Alice Prentice, was the wife of Collis' nephew Henry E. Huntington, with whom she had four children.

 After Elizabeth died in 1883, Collis married Arabella Yarrington in 1884.
 Arabella had a son named Archer that Collis also adopted.
 Collis died in 1900, and Clara received a "fortune of more than $2,000,000", a sum which was later increased to $6,000,000 by agreement with Collis' widow.
-In 1910, Clara's sister Mary and Henry divorced and, in 1913, Henry married his uncle Collis' widow Arabella in what was a shock to society at the time.
+In 1906, Clara's sister, Mary, and Henry divorced; in 1913, Henry married his uncle Collis' widow, Arabella, in what was a shock to society at the time.